Skip to main content

 Create and Publish Infrastructure via Portal

-To create Infrastructure on StackSpot, you can use Infrastructure Plugins that generate infrastructure components (IaC code).
+An Infrastructure on StackSpot consists of Stacks containing Infrastructure Plugins.
+These Plugins generate infrastructure components (IaC code).
 This process is similar to creating an Application, which generates source code using Application Plugins.

 Before you begin, ensure the following: